 Group Social Skills Training

-— group skills training for children and teens to build social skills and coping strategies.
+— group skills training for teens to build social skills and coping strategies.

 Home and Community Supports

-— services include in-home family support, respite care, and personal support for children, adolescents and adults.
+— services include in-home family support, respite care, and personal support for adolescents and adults.

 — provide support services that are not traditionally covered by county or state program funding and are often provided by unpaid family caregivers.